tillg/cheatsheet/readme.md

 ## .npmrc

-Having a `.npmr` file sets defaults.
-Usefull examples:
+Have an `.npmr` file to set defaults for npm.
+Useful examples:

 * `save = true` saves a npm package everytime you install it with `npm install`.
 It's like you would always have the `--save` option on.
 * `save-exact = true` sets the default version to exact match.
 I.e. when you install express it would create a line in `package.json` with exact match: `"express": "4.16.3"`.